We’ve got a fantastic report on a very successful project at Vale, read it here

 About the Allotment Scheme

 We launched this project at Vale Community Hospital in Dursley in April 2016.
-We have developed unused ground at the front of the hospital and installed up to 40 raised bed allotments which are available through social prescription or for local individuals and groups interested in growing their own fruit and vegetables.
+We have developed unused ground at the front of the hospital and installed over 40 (51 as of May 2019) raised bed allotments which are available through social prescription or for local individuals and groups interested in growing their own fruit and vegetables.
 We have also planted an orchard, and developed the beds around the hospital with our volunteers who join us for a weekly gardening club.
-Our progress has meant that in 2018 we are moving on to the second part of the project and we are building a further section of raised bed allotments.
+We have very gratefully received support from funders and the local community and in the last few years have been able to continue to develop the site and build a further section of raised bed allotments.

 A Groundbreaking Project

 The Vale Community Hospital opened on the Littlecombe site in Dursley in 2011 at a cost of £10 million.
 Local volunteers have since raised considerable funds to pay for more equipment and increase the quality of care for patients.
 The garden and allotment development was planned by Amanda Godber of Down to Earth Stroud and local GP Dr Simon Opher for three years.
 Amanda says: ‘Linking health, nutritious food and physical activity by developing the unused land at the front of the hospital into a suite of allotments for local community groups and social prescribing is such a valuable project.
 We hope to work with local community groups and involve the community in the whole project.’
 This is the first project of its kind in the UK.

 About Gardening on Prescription